HenriquesLab/DL4MicEverywhere/README.md

 - **Transparency:** Notebooks and models can be readily shared to enable replication of analyses.
 - **Accessibility:** Interactive widgets and automated build pipelines lower barriers for non-experts.
 - **Interoperability:** Adheres to data standards like BioImage Model Zoo for model sharing.
-- **Extensibility:** Automated testing and Docker building streamlines adding new methods.
+- **Extensibility:** Automated testing and Docker building streamline the addition of new methods.

-DL4MicEverywhere aims to make deep learning more accessible, transparent, and participatory.
-This enables broader adoption of cutting-edge techniques while enhancing reliability and customization.
+DL4MicEverywhere is designed to make deep learning more accessible, transparent, and participatory.
+This enables broader adoption of advanced techniques while enhancing reliability and customization.

 ## Getting Started